to4ko/myconfig/README.md

 Software: Ubuntu Server 18.04 LTS, Hass.Io in Docker

-Add-On: AirCast, Backup Hassio to Google Drive, Configurator Dropbox Sync, IDE, Log Viewer, MariaDB, Mosquitto broker, Pi-Hole, SSH, Samba, Tor
+Add-On (all in Docker): AirCast, Backup Hassio to Google Drive, Configurator Dropbox Sync, IDE, Log Viewer, MariaDB, Mosquitto broker, Pi-Hole, SSH, Samba, Tor

 Thanks to Omh, OXOTH1K and AlexKvazis for cool stuff borrowed from their configs!